botpress/botpress/README.md

 For example, there's a `botpress-messenger` module that will make your bot connect to Facebook Messenger and easily send/receive messages.

-You can install modules directly in the web interface, or by using the [`botpress install`](https://botpress.io/docs/reference/cli.html#install) command:
+You can install modules by using the command:

 ```
-botpress install messenger
+npm install --save botpress-messenger
 ```

 Once installed, modules expose two things: